minuo/ci-cms/README.md

 There are various ways you can contribute:

-1. Raise an [Issue](https://gitlab.com/mkhimself/ci-cms/issues) on GitHub
+1. Raise an [Issue](https://gitlab.com/mkhimself/ci-cms/issues) on Gitlab
 2. Send us a Pull Request with your bug fixes and/or new features

 \* This is a work in progress applicaton and is not ready for full release.
 If you would like to contribute